iai-callgrind/iai-callgrind/docs/src/dhat.md

 The missing metrics of the thread are caused by the default entry point which only includes the program points with the benchmark function in their call stack.
-But, looking closely at the program point `PP 1.1.1/12`, there's no frame (function call) of the benchmark function `bench_library`, not even a `main` function.
-As mentioned earlier, that's because the thread is completely separated by DHAT.
+But, looking closely at the program point `PP 1.1.1/12` and the call stack, there's no frame (function call) of the benchmark function `bench_library` or a `main` function.
+As mentioned earlier, this is because the thread is completely separated by DHAT.

 There are multiple ways to go on depending on what we want to measure.
 To show two different approaches, at first, I'll go with measuring the benchmark